Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 discount

-(Recommended) Amount discounted from the order or item.
+(Recommended) Amount discounted from the entire order or for each item.
 Specify the value for discount in the English format using two decimal places.
 Do not include a currency symbol, such as $ for USD.
-This value should be a non-negative number.
-You can apply this parameter to the order to capture the discount applied to the entire transaction, or you can apply this parameter to individual items to capture the discount applied to each item.
+This value must be a negative number.
+Apply this parameter to the entire order or to individual items to capture respective discounts.

 Impact: Enables you to verify total is correct and helps you understand the true product order cost.